fredrikkron/data_modeling_fredrik_kron_de24/exercises/exercise_2/ex0.md

 b) Does this table satisfy 1NF, 2NF?
 Motivate.

-b) Normalize this table to 3NF, make conceptual diagram and relational schema notation for each relation.
+c) Normalize this table to 3NF, make conceptual diagram and relational schema notation for each relation.
 Relational schema notation is `RelationName(attribute1, attribute2, ...)`

-c) Now also add price attribute.
+d) Now also add price attribute.
 Think about what would happen when price increases or decreases.

-d) Write SQL code to get the total price for Ragnar Lodbrok.
+e) Write SQL code to get the total price for Ragnar Lodbrok.
 Insert data into your tables and test it out.

 # Solution
 ## a)